tflowdev/the-flow/examples/serve/README.md

-# Ludwig Model Serve Example
+# The Flow Model Serve Example

-This example shows Ludwig's http model serving capability, which is able to load a pre-trained Ludwig model and respond to REST APIs for predictions.
+This example shows The Flow's http model serving capability, which is able to load a pre-trained The Flow model and respond to REST APIs for predictions.
 A simple client program illustrates how to invoke the REST API to retrieve predictions for provided input features.
 The two REST APIs covered by this example:

 | REST API         | Description                     |